Updated: 3 February 2021

 Known parasitoids of bumble bees, honey bees and large orchid bees.
 Read about Conopid flies.

 Nematodes (Sphaerularia bombi)

 Like Conopid flies, this parasite causes infected bees to dig into the ground.
-Read about this parasitoid here.
+Read about this parasitoid.

 The Varroa mite is associated only with honey bees.

-Scroll down the page to read about pollen mites attacking mason bees.
+Scroll down my page about mason bees to read about pollen mites attacking a mason bee host.

 I get many emails asking me about how to remove a bee from a spider web.
 It's controversial, but I provide advice rescuing bees trapped in spider webs.

-If you find headless bees, or bees with part of the body missing, predation by birds may be the reason.
+If you should find headless bees, or bees with part of the body missing, predation by birds may be the reason.
 Read more about bumble bees with missing heads.

 In Africa, the Greater Honeyguide bird is famous for leading human honey hunters to honey bee nests abundant in honey.
 Read about the Greater Honeyguide Bird.

 Despite its name, the honey badger may be more interested in eating the larvae of honey bees than the actual honey.